Sanjana-06/FinSage/README.md

 ---

 ## 💡 Why We Built This
-We built FinSage for the **FIS Innovate Hackathon**, aiming to present a real-world, scalable, and beginner-friendly solution.
+We built FinSage aiming to present a real-world, scalable, and beginner-friendly solution.
 We're excited to share our prototype and receive valuable feedback from fintech experts to evolve the application into a powerful employee investment tool.

 ---